KyryloTaher/phylogen/README.md

   for the taxon.
 - `<Taxon_Name>_refseq.fasta` – the RefSeq sequence for the taxon (if available).
 - `<Taxon_Name>_refseq_features.txt` – list of features (UTRs, CDS, mat_peptides, etc.) from the RefSeq record.
-- RefSeq protein labels have spaces replaced with underscores so MAFFT does not truncate them during alignment.
+- RefSeq peptide labels have spaces replaced with underscores so MAFFT does not truncate them during alignment.

 Optionally, the script can align all mature peptide regions (`mat_peptide` features).
-Each peptide is aligned individually with the corresponding RefSeq protein placed at the top of the alignment.
+Each peptide is aligned individually with the corresponding RefSeq nucleotide segment placed at the top of the alignment.
 The resulting file `<Taxon_Name>_mat_peptide_alignment.fasta` contains the nucleotide alignments for every peptide with gaps added when a sequence lacks a particular peptide.
 Additionally, separate alignment files `<Taxon_Name>_<Peptide_Label>_alignment.fasta`